xrstf/mail-o-rama/README.md

 ### `virtuals`

 This is the "meat" of your configuration: the list of all existing e-mail addresses.
-Each line contains a mapping of e-mail address to user account:
+Each line contains a mapping of e-mail address to one or more user accounts or external addresses.
+Separate targets by comma:

     al@bundy.net       al
     al@chicago.com     al
     buck@bundy.net     al
     peggy@bundy.net    peggy
+    bud@bundy.net      grandmaster-b@gmail.com
+    family@bundy.net   al,peggy,bud@bundy.net

 You can manage this file as you like, it should not affect existing mail data.

 ### `aliases`

 This file defines aliases for system accounts.
-Since you probably will not have mails originating from inside your container, this file is not really used.
+You will probably rarely get mails from within your container, but this file is used when you relay mails from the Docker host system into your container (see below).

     root:al
     pumpkin:kelly